bogdanf555/check_gameday/README.md

-# Check Gameday
+# Check Game-day

-Is one utilitary that can notify you weather your favorite football team plays today.
+Is one program that can notify you weather your favorite football team plays today.